ObjectRetros/retro-docs/docs/atom-cms/introduction.md

 - Laravel Bootcamp: [https://bootcamp.laravel.com/](https://bootcamp.laravel.com/) - Recommend "building chirper with blade"
 - Laravel 8 from Scratch: [https://laracasts.com/series/30-days-to-learn-laravel-11](https://laracasts.com/series/30-days-to-learn-laravel-11)
-- What's New in Laravel 9: [https://laracasts.com/series/whats-new-in-laravel-9](https://laracasts.com/series/whats-new-in-laravel-9)

 Laracasts is an official learning platform for Laravel, so you can trust the quality of the content and learn best practices from some of the best and most experienced teacher within the field.

-### 🔥 Credits
+### 🔥 Credits Atom v2
 Atom CMS is made possible by the contributions of numerous developers, designers, and community members.
 -   **Kani** - Building Atom V2

+### 🔥 Credits Atom v1
+Atom CMS is made possible by the contributions of numerous developers, designers, and community members.
 -   **Kasja** - Helping with design, ideas & GFX
 -   **Nicollas** - Dark mode, Turbolinks, Performance improvements, Article reactions, User sessions, Layout improvements & PT-BR translations
 -   **Dominic** - Performance improvements & User sessions